NetComposer/nksip/doc/guide/features.md

 # Features

 ## NkSIP main features are:
-* Full support for all curently defined SIP methods: INVITE, ACK, REGISTER, OPTIONS, INFO, UPDATE, PRACK, SUBSCRIBE, NOTIFY, REFER, PUBLISH and MESSAGE, as UAC, UAS and Proxy.
+* Full support for all curently defined SIP methods: INVITE, ACK, REGISTER, OPTIONS, INFO, UPDATE, PRACK, SUBSCRIBE, NOTIFY, REFER, PUBLISH and MESSAGE, as an UAC, an UAS or and Proxy.
-* Can be used to develop any possible SIP application: endpoints, stateful proxies with serial and parallel forking, stateless proxies, B2BUAs, application servers, registrars, SBCs, load generators, etc.
+* Can be used to very easily develop any possible SIP application: endpoints, stateful proxies with serial and parallel forking, stateless proxies, B2BUAs, application servers, registrars, SBCs, load generators, etc.
-* UDP, TCP, TLS, SCTP, WS and WSS transports, capable of handling thousands of simultaneous sessions.
+* Transports UDP, TCP, TLS, SCTP, WS and WSS (websockets) are available, all of them capable of handling thousands of simultaneous sessions.
 * Full SIP Event support.
 * A written from scratch, fully typed 100% Erlang code with few external dependencies.
 * Robust and highly scalable, using all available processor cores automatically.